MicrosoftDocs/win32/desktop-src/Debug/calling-the-dbghelp-library.md

 ---
-Description: 'Although DbgHelp.dll ships with all versions of Windows, callers should consider using one of the more recent versions of this DLL as found in the Debugging Tools For Windows package.
-For details on distribution of DbgHelp, see DbgHelp Versions.' ms.assetid: '4e615e75-5ab8-4155-a3d3-b96313b37e9b'
+Description: Although DbgHelp.dll ships with all versions of Windows, callers should consider using one of the more recent versions of this DLL as found in the Debugging Tools For Windows package.
+For details on distribution of DbgHelp, see DbgHelp Versions. ms.assetid: 4e615e75-5ab8-4155-a3d3-b96313b37e9b
-title: Calling the DbgHelp Library
+title: Calling the DbgHelp Library ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Calling the DbgHelp Library